Language-Research-Technology/ldaca-website/content/about/faqs/index.md

         <li>Reuseable</li>
     </ul>
     <p>
-        According to the CARE principles, developed by the Global Indigenous Data Alliance, our use of data should be guided by considering:
+        According to the {{< glossary_link display="CARE" id="care" >}} principles, developed by the Global Indigenous Data Alliance, our use of data should be guided by considering:
     </p>
     <ul>
         <li>Collective Benefit</li>